kevinsmia1939/PySimpleCV/README.md

 **Future plans**
 * More file format support, if you have example files of other format, create new issue to add support.
 * More flexible state recognition (C_CC, D_CC, R, etc)
-* Export plot with custom dpi
+* Export plot as image
-* Generate Tafel plot
+* Analyze Tafel
 * Slider with double handle for selecting range
 * Convert between reference voltage (eg, Ag/AgCl to SHE)